falzm/fsdiff/README.md

 Note: when performing a `diff` operation, the command will exit with a return code 2 if changes have been detected between two snapshots, and 0 if no changes.
 Any other error returns 1.

+### File exclusion

+During a `snapshot`, it is possible to specify *exclusion* patterns using the `--exclude` and `--exclude-from` flags to prevent matching files from being included in the resulting snapshot.
+The format used is compatible with the [gitignore](https://git-scm.com/docs/gitignore) format: please refer to the documentation to learn more about it.

+Note: patterns specified with the `--exclude` flag are evaluated after the patterns listed in the file `--exclude-from` and are added to the global patterns list.
+This means that you can override an *exclusion* pattern specified in the file by providing the same pattern in *inclusion* mode (i.e. by prefixing it with `!`).

 ### Shallow mode